August 6, 2019

 Try taking a month to track every purchase that you make.
 Guilt-free of course!
 Write them down and at the end of the month take a look to see what purchases you find.
 Sort out what’s necessary from what isn’t.
 You work hard and you deserve to enjoy a worry-free life!

 Another option would be using an app such as Brigit!
 You can connect your bank account information and we would be able to tell when you are close to overdraft.
-We can even send you money in advance to prevent you from ever getting an overdraft-fee!
+Brigit can predict your upcoming balance, provide a breakdown of your expenses, and if you need it, even send you money to prevent you from ever getting an overdraft fee!
 There are no hidden fees, credit checks or even interest!